petervandenabeele/spelfouten/README.md

 # Spelfouten: Dutch spell checking with BERT based models ("dt"-fouten)

+## Abstract

+As part of my #CoronaSabbatical in May 2020, I experimented with BERT-based Dutch language models (`RobBERT`, based on `RoBERTa` and `BERTje`, based on `BERT`), to learn how good I could train the models to predict "dt-fouten" and other spelling mistakes in Dutch language.

+My best result was **{'mcc': 0.899370194601987, 'tp': 83, 'tn': 9998, 'fp': 2, 'fn': 17, 'eval_loss': 0.01631144658936272}**
+for a validation set of 10,000 negatives (correct sentences from nl.wikipedia) and 100 positives (sentences with "dt"-fouten on the 3 trained verbs only), starting from the `RobBERT` model.
+In my approach, I got consistently beter accuracy (both on false negatives and fals positives) with RobBERT, compared to BERTje.
+I have no clear explanation why that is (I am very new at this!).

+As soon as I added "dt"-fouten on untrained verbs, I got near-random results (only 60% detected).
+Adding other spelling mistakes where completely _not_ detected (only 2% detected).
+So, I was unable to use training on a few common example verbs ('worden', 'vinden', 'zenden') to generalize to "dt"-fouten in other similar verbs and even more unable to generalize to generic spelling mistakes.
+Of course, this can be due to my limited training sets, and my limited experience in this matter.
+Proposed future work may solve this.

 ## Introduction

 As part of my #CoronaSabbatical in May 2020, I tried to use BERT-based models to